ajbacon/CV/README.md

 - Managed the relationship between SSTL and the customer structural experts
 - Present technical justifications at design gate reviews

-**BAE Systems** (start_date to end_date)
+**Atkins WS** (start_date to end_date)
-- Consultant engineer brought in as a specialist in composite structures for the Type 26 Frigate programme
+*Graduate Engineer to Senior Engineer*
+- Structural Engineer specialising in strength analysis of aircraft wings
+- Worked on the design and certification of Airbus A380, A350 and A400M wings

 ## Hobbies